petronijm/hello_world/README.md

+# hello_world
-# hello_world i,m petronijm fnd study this
+i,m petronijm and i study this